 What will top your list of things to do in Rarotonga?

 Disclaimer: We worked with the Cook Islands Tourism Corporation.
-We were provided with complimentary entrances, tours and sample items to assist in the writing of this review.
+They provided complimentary entrances, tours, and sample items to assist in the writing of this review.
 The opinions expressed here are strictly our own.